 What kind of photographs will you take at our wedding?

-The stock answer: My photographic style is a blend of candid photography with traditional groupings of the bridal party and families, as requested.
+The stock answer: My photographic style is a blend of documentary and editorial coverage.
+Candids as well as set-up details and groupings.

 Candids allow for an unobtrusive approach to capturing the real, and often undocumented details of your family and friends as the celebrate your wedding.
 I ask for about 30-45 minutes in additional to the formals time for some alone time with just the 2 of you; these portraits are lightly directed and allow you to relax for a few moments before your reception.
 Your first images of you as a married couple are the ones you will cherish most.

 The real answer: The moments that you don’t remember.
 The events that go by in a nanosecond.
 The most important moments that bind your lives.
-The value of a professional photographer is being able to anticipate, be proactive and react to every moment of the day.
+After photographing weddings over the past 9 year I’ve found the ability to anticipate, be proactive is a true skill.
+We are constantly moving and watching the interactions, subtle and not so subtle.
 Being able to describe the moment a photograph was made is one of my greatest pleasures when people ask me about a particular photo.
-And recalling the events of the photo like it was yesterday will be yours too, if you value the skill set required to accomplish the task.
+In 50 years you’ll be able to recall every moment.

 Will you be with us all day?

-2 Canon 5DMarkIIIs are the cameras I use primarily.
-I also have 2 more 5Ds as backups which come to every event, ‘L’ lenses.
+2 Canon 5DMark3s are the cameras I use primarily.
+I also have 2 more professional cameras as backups which come to every event, ‘L’ lenses.
 Top of the line flashes.
 New England venues are typically very dark at night, even in the summer but especially in the fall and winter!
 Knowing how to properly expose the scene quickly is essential.
 And equipment does matter in less than perfect conditions.
 Studio equipment is also used for very large events and venues.
-Redundancy is something I take very seriously.
+Making sure the right tool are used is a primary concern.
+All primary cameras have 2 card slots for instant redundancy.
 Gear can and does fail at the most important times.
 Being able to use the right tool is an essential decision a photographer must make for various conditions.